How to Write a Thesis Introduction That Grabs Attention

-Writing a thesis introduction can prove to be the trickiest part for the majority of the people.
+Writing a thesis introduction can prove to be the trickiest part for the majority of people.
 It is the opening statement to a very important document, and this pressure alone proves to be very intimidating.
 Before writing the thesis introduction, it is advisable that the student should already be done with all of the corresponding research work.

-What is a thesis introduction?
+What is the thesis introduction?

 A good thesis introduction will make sure that after reading it, its audience will have a clear idea about the purpose of the thesis paper.